cube3power/atsd/configuration/entity_views.md

 Label Column | Entity label with a link to the editor page for the entity.
 Portals Column | Link to the portals page for the entity.
 Properties Column | Link to the properties page for the entity.
 Last Insert | Last insert date for all or one metric collected by the entity with a link to the last insert table.<br>If the column value is not specified, the last insert date is calculated for all metrics.
-The column value accepts settings in the format of `metric:[lag]`, where the optional `lag` parameter denotes the maximum delay in seconds.
-If the last insert date for the entity is before `now - lag`, the cell is highlighted with orange background.
+The column value accepts settings in the format of `metric:[lag]`, where the optional `lag` parameter denotes the maximum delay in seconds.<br> If the last insert date for the entity is before `now - lag`, the cell is highlighted with orange background. <br> See examples [below](#last-insert).

 #### Last Insert

-  * Highlight entitities if last insert date for **all** metrics is before `now - 900 seconds`
+  * Highlight entities if last insert date for **all** metrics is before `now - 900 seconds`

   ```javascript
   :900
   ```

-  * Highlight entitities if last insert date for the metric `cpu_busy` is before `now - 900 seconds`
+  * Highlight entities if last insert date for the metric `cpu_busy` is before `now - 900 seconds`

   ```javascript
   cpu_busy:900